BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Image: Ground Picture | Shutterstock

-“For babies and young children who eat the foods covered in today’s draft guidance, the FDA estimates that these action levels could result in as much as a 24-27 percent reduction in exposure to lead from these foods,” said FDA Commissioner Robert M. Califf, MD, in the announcement.
+“For babies and young children who eat the foods covered in today’s draft guidance, the FDA estimates that these action levels could result in as much as a 24-27 percent reduction in exposure to lead from these foods,” said FDA Commissioner Robert M. Califf, MD, in a announcement outlining the new levels.

+Despite the progress, many experts believe there’s still more work to be done.
 “Nearly all baby foods already meet the action levels the FDA lays out in this draft,” HBBF’s Research Director Jane Houlihan said in a release addressing the guidelines.
 In fact, only 16 of the over 1,000 baby foods the organization has tested have levels of lead that exceed the FDA’s proposed limits.
+Those that exceed these levels—some of the most hazardous products, like grain-based snacks—are not included in the guidelines.

 The FDA’s Closer to Zero action plan is focused on reducing dietary exposure to contaminants to as low as possible, while maintaining access to nutritious foods.
-Though admittedly a small step in this direction, this proposal will not only get some hazardous foods off shelves but it will also serve as an example for lowering heavy metal levels in other foods going forward.
+The new limits, though imperfect, are a step toward safer baby food and could set a precedent for addressing heavy metals in other food categories in the future.

 Want to take steps toward better food for your baby now?
 Learn more about what pediatricians have to say about heavy metals in baby food, including how you can minimize your infant’s exposure to them.